ADR 0013: Pluggable TUI layouts and workflows¶

 abstraction (LayoutScreen, the Workflow seam, the registry) is now

-warranted.
-No reconciler, flexbox engine, or kill-ring editor is adopted;
+user-facing plugin contract.
+No reconciler, flexbox engine, or kill-ring editor

 Engine changes¶